vmtk/vmtk/CONTRIBUTING.md

 ### Contributing Tests

-In order to contribute tests, you will need to clone the [vmtk-test-data](https://github.com/vmtk/vmtk-test-data) repository at the same level as vmtk.
+In order to contribute tests, can clone the [vmtk-test-data](https://github.com/vmtk/vmtk-test-data) repository at the same level as vmtk.
 Please add any test data files in the appropriate folders in the `vmtk-test-data` repository. if you create new test files within the `tests/test_FOO` directory, be sure to add that file to the accompanying `CMakeLists.txt` file as well.
-When your tests run locally, two steps need to be followed in order to add have our CI services be able to download your data:
+When your tests run locally, your data assets and test changes should be reflected and all tests should appear to pass.

-1) Run the `vmtk/tests/utilities/hashdata.py` script from the command line with the first argument directed to the `vmtk-test-data` path and the second directed to the `vmtk/tests/data` directory.
-This will generate the SHA512 hashes of the new data files you have added to `vmtk-test-data`.
-Please include these in your PR.

-2) Create a PR to the [vmtk-test-data](https://github.com/vmtk/vmtk-test-data) repository and let us know the PR# in VMTK which this data file corresponds to.
-Once we merge the data, it will get uploaded to our online data storage site, which will then allow our CI servers to download and test the data files in your VMTK PR.
+If you are contributing tests which require new data files, create a PR to the [vmtk-test-data](https://github.com/vmtk/vmtk-test-data) repository and let us know the PR# in VMTK which the data files corresponds to.
+Until we merge the data, our CI suite will not have access to files, so your tests that passed locally may appear to fail when they are pushed - Don't worry!
+It's not you, it's our system!

+## Questions?
+Concerns?
+If you have any questions about the contributing process, or just want to learn more about the library, feel free to reach out to us on the mailing list or the issue tracker.
+We'd love to chat!